aai-research-lab/aai-research-lab.github.io/README.md

 **21 Nov 2024** — The 3rd Annual Meet a Mentor Event at CSU Dominguez Hills.
 Dr. Aina participated by showcasing research opportunities in computational science at AAI Research Lab.

-**14 Nov 2024** — Dr. Aina presented at the 4th Annual CSUDH 3x2 Research Presentations.
+**14 Nov 2024** — Dr. Aina presented at The 4th Annual CSUDH 3x2 Research Presentations.

-**5 Nov 2024** — Three Guided Pathways for STEM (GPS) students join AAI Research Lab: Oliche Brown, Alyssa Shaw, and Guadalupe Alonso-Aguilar.
+**5 Nov 2024** — Three (3) Guided Pathways for STEM (GPS) students: Oliche Brown, Alyssa Shaw, and Guadalupe Alonso-Aguilar join AAI Research Lab.

 **27 Aug 2024** — Dr. Aina was invited to present at the Department of Chemistry and Biochemistry, California State University Long Beach.

+**20 Aug 2024** — AAI Research Lab is established with a **\$70,000** CSUDH Startup Fund award to Dr. Aina, for the project _Establishing a Computational Biophysics Research Laboratory_.

 **19 Aug 2024** — AAI Research Lab opens at California State University Dominguez Hills.